ledgerW/pathlight/memory-bank/progress.md

 - Progress tracking for completed plan items

 ## Current Status
 The application is functional with the core features implemented.
-Recent work has focused on fixing the redirection issue in the user authentication flow, fixing authentication flow issues with magic links in production environments, improving the mobile experience with responsive design and collapsible sections, as well as fixing the "Update My Plan" button functionality for users with premium plans and improving modal handling across the application.
+Recent work has focused on fixing the broken authentication flow with a comprehensive solution, fixing the redirection issue in the user authentication flow, improving the mobile experience with responsive design and collapsible sections, as well as fixing the "Update My Plan" button functionality for users with premium plans and improving modal handling across the application.
+The authentication flow fix implements a multi-layered approach using localStorage, Authorization headers, and cookies to ensure users remain logged in across all scenarios, with robust error handling and recovery mechanisms.
 The redirection fix ensures existing users are properly redirected to the login page instead of an invalid URL.
-The authentication flow fix ensures that users remain logged in after following magic links, particularly in production HTTPS environments where browser cookie policies are stricter.
 These changes have significantly improved the user experience by ensuring seamless authentication, making the application more usable on mobile devices, ensuring consistency between different parts of the application, and fixing issues with loading spinners.

 ## Known Issues
 - Database migrations should only use PostgreSQL (not SQLite)